About

 My husband and I are on a daily quest to live this way.
 Think of it as a way of life that constantly asks us to think of others before ourselves.
 Fortunately we both have parents who are wonderful examples of this way of life, and who taught us to see the benefits in thinking of others, always.

-My homeschooling philosophy may change, but I’m currently leaning toward a more interest-led, delight-driven approach (some call it “unschooling,” but I don’t really like that term).
+My homeschooling philosophy leans toward a more interest-led, delight-driven approach (some call it “unschooling,” but I don’t really like that term).
 This is a very easy and natural way to do things with younger kids.
-We’ll see what happens as she gets older.
-I’ve posted about here about my journey as a homeschooling parent in the hopes that the work I put into planning, will relieve some of the work of planning for someone else.
+And as our older kid shifts out of middle school, I’m amazed at how it works with older kids and excited to see how the process takes place with even older kids.
+I’ve posted here about my journey as a homeschooling parent in the hopes that the work I put into planning, will relieve some of the work of planning for someone else.
 You can find all the important links on my Portfolio page.
 If you’d like to work with me or support the site, please check out the ways you can do that here.

 The Genesis of The Give Way